php-dev-br/laravel-doc-pt-br/migrations.md

 When you execute this command, Laravel will write a "schema" file to your application's `database/schema` directory.
 The schema file's name will correspond to the database connection.
-Now, when you attempt to migrate your database and no other migrations have been executed, Laravel will first execute the SQL statements in the schema file of the database connection you are using.
+Now, when you attempt to migrate your database and no other migrations have been executed, Laravel will execute first the SQL statements of the schema file of the database connection you are using.
-After executing the schema file's SQL statements, Laravel will execute any remaining migrations that were not part of the schema dump.
+After executing the schema file's statements, Laravel will execute any remaining migrations that were not part of the schema dump.

 If your application's tests use a different database connection than the one you typically use during local development, you should ensure you have dumped a